aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 ### Canonical Tokens

-If you have an ERC-20 token on a single chain, you can use the canonical token method to create a wrapped and bridgeable version to be available on other chains. register your ERC-20 as a {%glossaryterm term="canonical" /%} token with the Interchain Token Service.
+If you have an ERC-20 token on a single chain, you can use the canonical token method to create a wrapped and bridgeable version to be available on other chains.
+Perform this task by registering your ERC-20 as a {%glossaryterm term="canonical" /%} token with the Interchain Token Service.
 You can register a token only once as a canonical chain.

 {% infobox title="Try it!" open=true%}
 Want to try this out?
 [Use Remix to create your own ERC-20](https://remix.ethereum.org/axelarnetwork/axelar-docs/blob/main/public/samples/interchain-token-simple.sol) and register your token on the [Interchain Token Portal](https://testnet.interchain.axelar.dev/).